-The Core Strategy and Development Plan 2015-203323 was adopted by Sunderland City Council in January 2020.
-The Plan seeks, through the provision of new housing, to meet the needs and aspirations of existing and future residents, creating sustainable neighbourhoods in which residents want to live and work.
+The Local Plan (Core Strategy and Development Plan 2015-2033)(23) was adopted by Sunderland City Council in January 2020.
+The plan seeks, through the provision of new housing, to meet the needs and aspirations of existing and future residents, creating sustainable neighbourhoods in which people want to live and work.

 The largest area of growth for new homes is within South Sunderland Growth Area (SSGA).
-Sites within SSGA include Chapelgarth, Land North of Burdon Lane, Cherry Knowle and South Ryhope.
+Sites within SSGA include Chapelgarth, Land North of Burdon Lane, Cherry

+Knowle and South Ryhope.
 These sites are allocated to create a new high quality, vibrant and distinctive neighbourhood.
 Development should deliver approximately 3000 new homes to be broadly distributed across the four sites as follows: